hexagontk/hexagon/http_server/README.md

 HTTP handlers (AfterHandler, OnHandler, PathHandler and FilterHandler) and the HTTP predicate.

 # Package com.hexagonkt.http.server.model
 Classes to model server HTTP messages (requests and responses).
 Built on top of the [http] module.

+# Package com.hexagonkt.http.server.model.ws
+Classes to model server HTTP messages (requests and responses).
+Built on top of the [http] module.

 [http]: /http